 Resident landlord/homestay

 When landlords choose to rent out rooms within the property where they reside, this is known as a 'Homestay'.
 It is typically viewed as a home away from home for students living away for the first time or international students looking to stay with a host to improve their language skills and learn more about British culture.
+Homestay tend to offer more flexible terms, for example, shorter contracts and meals included.
+Usually a homestay provider will issue a lodger agreement or a licence to occupy, rather than a tenancy agreement.

 When an application is submitted a property inspection will be required on all new properties, or a suitable proportion of a portfolio, which have not previously been accredited by LSH, this also applies if a property changes ownership.
 In addition, where an accommodation provider has not been accredited for a number of years, property inspections may be deemed necessary.
 The inspection is to determine if the property/ies comply with the LSH Standards.
 Fees apply for the property inspection and must be paid before the inspection is carried out and are non-refundable if the provider decides not to proceed with accreditation.